awslabs/graphstorm/docs/source/advanced/language-models.rst

     In this mode, LMs and GML models are co-train in the same training epoch simultaneousely, which will better fit the LMs and GNN models to graph data.
 However, co-train LMs and GNN models will consume much more memory, particularly GPU memory, and take much longer time to complete training loops.

 This tutorial will help users to learn how to use GraphStorm for all of the above modes.
 Given that using language models on text could take longer time than general GNN only training, this tutorial uses a relatively small demo graph for a quick-start.
-Users can refer the `GraphStorm MAG example <https://github.com/awslabs/graphstorm/tree/main/examples/mag>`_ for an large texture graph example.
+Users can refer the `GraphStorm MAG example <https://github.com/awslabs/graphstorm/tree/main/examples/mag>`_ for an large textual graph example.

 .. warning::